charliermarsh/autobot/README.md

 1. `before.py`: A code snippet demonstrating the "before" state of the refactor.
 2. `after.py`: A code snippet demonstrating the "after" state of the refactor.

-Each file is expected to consist of a brief top-level docstring describing the "before" and "after" states, followed by a single function or class.
+Each file is expected to consist of a brief top-level docstring describing the "before" or "after" state, followed by a single function or class.

 For example: in Python 3, `class Foo(object)` is equivalent to `class Foo`.
-To automatically remove those useless object inheritances from our codebase, we'd create a `useless_object_inheritance` directory, and add the above files.
+To automatically remove those useless object inheritances from our codebase, we'd create a `useless_object_inheritance` directory, and add the following two files:

 ```python
 # before.py